PAPER-2025-003

 Abstract

-This paper applies Heidegger's phenomenological analysis of ready-to-hand (Zuhandenheit) versus present-at-hand (Vorhandenheit) to contemporary Large Language Model (LLM) agent architecture, specifically examining the distinction between direct tool calling and code-mediated tool access (Code Mode).
+This paper applies Heidegger's phenomenological analysis of ready-to-hand (Zuhandenheit—when a tool disappears into transparent use, like a hammer during hammering) versus present-at-hand (Vorhandenheit—when a tool becomes an object of conscious attention, like a broken hammer you must examine) to contemporary Large Language Model (LLM) agent architecture, specifically examining the distinction between direct tool calling and code-mediated tool access (Code Mode).
 We argue that Code Mode achieves Zuhandenheit—tools becoming transparent in use—while traditional tool calling forces Vorhandenheit—tools as objects of conscious focus.
-This is not merely an optimization but an ontological shift in how agents relate to tools.
+This is not merely an optimization but an ontological (concerning the fundamental nature of being and existence) shift in how agents relate to tools.

 "The less we just stare at the hammer-Thing, and the more we seize hold of it and use it, the more primordial does our relationship to it become."